sdroege/gstreamer-rs/docs/gstreamer/docs.md

 MT safe.
 This function grabs and releases `object`'s LOCK for getting its path string.
 ## `object`
-the `gobject::Object` that signalled the notify.
+the `glib::object::Object` that signalled the notify.
 ## `orig`
 a `Object` that initiated the notify.
 ## `pspec`
-a `gobject::ParamSpec` of the property.
+a `glib::object::ParamSpec` of the property.
 ## `excluded_props`

  a set of user-specified properties to exclude or `None` to show